emdupre/core-git-course/_episodes/03-branching.md

 - "Understand how to resolve conflicts during a merge"
 keypoints:
 - "`git branch` creates a new branch"
-- "Use feature branches for new ideas and fixes, before merging into `master`"
+- "Use feature branches for new ideas and fixes, before merging into `main`"
 - merging does not delete any branches
 ---